Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 II.
 A Solution for Underage Drinking and Alcohol Abuse.

 A negative spin on drinking statistics has a negative impact on drinking behaviors.
-It contributes to a “reign of error.”
+Actually, it contributes to a “reign of error.”

 When people believe that “everyone is doing it,” abusive drinking increases.
 That’s because they try to conform to their imagined behaviors of others.
 This is especially true among young people.
 Perceptions of the drinking behaviors of others strongly influence the actual drinking behavior of students.